PhD, Professor of

 Computer Science at

 of People and Technology

 IMPORTANT Information for Erasmus and guest students coming

-to Roskilde Autumn 2015 and Spring 2015, including lists of courses.
+to Roskilde Autumn 2017 and Spring 2018, including lists of courses (pt incomplete).

 Logic & constraint logic programming (abduction, metaprogramming, Constraint Handling Rules...),

 Probabilistic-logic models (including for biological sequence ananlysis),

 CHR Grammars and aspects of Natural Language Processing;

 Logic aspects of databases;

 Computer science teaching.